Bogomolov-Sommese vanishing and liftability for surface pairs in positive characteristic: Klt Calabi-Yau surfaces

 Now, by \cite[Theorem 1.2]{Wit}, it follows that $13mK_{X}+45mA_X$ is very ample.
 Moreover, we can see that $(13m-3)K_X+(45m-14)A_X$ is nef and hence $H^i(X, \sO_{X}(13mK_{X}+45mA_X))=0$ for all $i>0$ by \cite[Proposition 6.5]{Wit}.
 We set $H_X\coloneqq 13mK_{X}+45mA_X$.
 Then there are only finitely many possibilities for $H_X^2$ and $H_X\cdot K_X$.
 Moreover, by the Riemann-Roch theorem, we have

 where $f\colon W\to X$ is a resolution and we used the fact that $X$ has only rational singularities for the second equality.
-Therefore, there are finitely many possibilities for $\dim H^0(X, \sO_X(H_X))$, and we obtain the assertion. \end{proof}
+Therefore, there are only finitely many possibilities for $\dim_{k} H^0(X, \sO_X(H_X))$, and we finish the proof of the claim. \end{clproof}

+Now, by the above claim and the proof of \cite[Proposition 3.2]{CTW}, we can find the desired positive integer $p(I,\epsilon)$. \end{proof}